lowleveldesign/dotnet-wtrace/README.md

 ## Installation

-The precompiled binaries are available in the [release page](https://github.com/lowleveldesign/dotnet-wtrace/releases).
+The precompiled binaries are available on the [release page](https://github.com/lowleveldesign/dotnet-wtrace/releases).

 You may also install dotnet-wtrace as one of the dotnet global tools: